csula-students/cs4660-fall-2017-btmnAmbrosio/README.md

 Welcome to Artificial Intelligence course!

-In this course, we start by learning the classical AI problem (knowledge representation with *Graph data structure* & many different search algorithms) to Machine Learning space (some intro to Python Scikit learn and further into the computer vision space).
+In this course, we start by learning the classic AI problem (knowledge representation with *Graph data structure* & many different search algorithms) to Machine Learning space (some intro to Python Scikit learn and further into the computer vision space).